Adult Foreign Language Learning

 Input of the Spoken Language

 After developing assumptions in the new language about the sounds the letters and words are supposed to make, the learners will be ready to develop new assumptions with their ears and audio part of their brain.
 At this point, the learners will need to employ audio files.
 The learners shall read some simple text, study the vocabulary and grammar, and then play an audio file while trying to follow along.
 This practice will allow the learners to train their ears to recognize what the eyes can identify.
 At this stage, the learners will have developed basic skills of the input of the new language.
 They will be able to read simple text and understand when the same text is spoken.
-As the text grown more complex, the learners’ input languaging skills will grow stronger.
+As the text becomes more complex, the learners’ input languaging skills will grow stronger.